KieranBest/Final-Year-Project/Documentation.md

 - The visual representation on both the keyboard and the staff comes from the note number given by the MIDI device input.
 - The difficulty is adjusted based on the users’ score.
 - The visual output will be dictated by the user's input and accuracy.

+This is demonstrated in the following flow diagram in Figure 9:

 > **Figure 9: Conditional Flow Diagram**
 >